 The focus of this post is to explore a level up from the local bands where we delve into the rare State and National bands.
 Granted, there were not many of them.
 In fact, in the time period that is being focused on in this post, these types of bands were thin on the ground.
-In a previous post we explored the life of the ABC Military Band, a unique ensemble in its own right and one that included bandsmen from all over Australia.
-This was a representative band but different to the more common brass bands in that it included woodwind and percussion.
-In this post we will highlight brass bands.
+In a previous post, the life of the ABC Military Band was explored, a unique ensemble in its own right and one that included bandsmen from all over Australia.
+This was a representative band but different from the more common brass bands in that it included woodwind and percussion.
+In this post, we will highlight brass bands.

 Admittedly, there was some difficulty finding material on these rare bands due to their short periods of existence.
 That being said, there were other bands in Australia aside from the more notable ones and mention will be made of them.
 We will also see how a certain State band raised the ire of the governing body of its home State.